 This information is from BMW insider Scott26.
 According to him, on the heels of the BMW X6s success, they have been investigating downsizing the range and bringing the Sport Activity Coupe idea to the X3 range but with a bit more functional flair added and BMW would use the term Sport Activity Sedan.
 Such a car would likely be dubbed the X4.
 Internally, the car is known as the X-Style.
-The same ideas that went into the X6 would be translated to the X4, namely a more sloping and sleek roofline as well as bulging fenders giving the car a wider and lower look compared to its X3 counterpart.
-The car would also get a two way hatch similar to the … CONTINUED
+The same ideas that went into the X6 would be translated to … CONTINUED

 By all accounts, the F01/F02 7 Series has been a success for the company in terms of sales.
 2012 will mark mid cycle of the lineup and according to BMW insider Scott26 the top of the line car will get a few slight changes to bring it into line with the rest of the range.The overall headlight shape will be unchanged but incorporate LEDs.